Renaissance-Innovation-Labs/frontend-libraries/README.md

 To ensure each experiment and tool has its own `node_modules` and does not affect others, we use npm workspaces.
 Here's how to set it up:

-NOTE: If you are not a maintainer, skip step 3.
+NOTE: If you are not a maintainer, skip steps 1 and 2.

 1. **Initialize the mono repo:**